 Joomla! performance tuning: learn how to improve & speed up Joomla! with these 8 simple and important tips.
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!

+Convert MyISAM tables to InnoDB.
 In the earlier days of MySQL, the default storage engine for your database was MyISAM.
 This is also why you still encounter a lot of examples with engine=MyISAM online.
 Nowadays, the default storage engine is InnoDB, and MyISAM is no longer actively developed.
-Therefore, all MySQL performance optimizations are for InnoDB, and it’s recommended to switch to this as your table storage engine.
+Therefore, all MySQL performance optimizations are for […]

 Learn how to optimize WordPress’ wp_options table for faster database results.
 This probably isn’t a big issue, but today I noticed a slow MySQL query coming from a WordPress database (WordPress wp_options table).
 This made me investigate and to optimize the WordPress wp_options table “autoload” feature.
-The autoload feature loads and caches all autoloaded options, if available, or all options.
-The default option is to […]
+The autoload feature loads and caches all autoloaded options, […]